nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

 I also need some kind of stall detection or endstop detection or whatever, for when the lens hits the end of its focus range.
+And maybe a detector for when the gear falls off.

 ## Coming Soon ...